ivorscott/blog2/content/posts/2020-04-14-the-ultimate-go-and-react-development-setup-with-docker-part-3.md

 ## Conclusion

 This demonstration included seeding and migrations to handle a growing postgres database.
 We went from no database, to an empty one, to a seeded one, using a Docker-based workflow.
 Running the API in a container still uses live reload (like in Part 1).
 But now there's no makefile abstraction hiding the docker-compose commands.
-We also discovered we can opt-out of live reload and containerizing the API all together in development taking an idomatic Go approach with `go run ./cmd/api`, optionally supplying cli flags or exported environment variables.
+We also discovered we can opt-out of live reload and containerizing the API all together in development taking an idiomatic Go approach with `go run ./cmd/api`, optionally supplying cli flags or exported environment variables.

 While testing, we programmatically created a postgres container.
 In the background, our test database leveraged the same seeding and migration functionality we saw earlier.
 This enables the tests to set things up before they run.
 Since we used testcontainers-go any containers created are cleaned up afterwards.